 A range of services provide early help.
 You can find out more about these in our early help offer.

-Looked-after children are those receiving care because of a court order or by voluntary agreement with the parents.
+Children looked after (CLA) are those receiving care because of a court order or by voluntary agreement with the parents.
 This can be for a variety of reasons, including abuse, neglect and family issues relating to the parents' ability to care for the child.

 Children’s Occupational Therapy Team

 Support via an assessment for equipment and potential adaptations within the home can be requested through the Children’s Occupational Therapy Team.
 Children’s Occupational Therapists assess children and their parents/carers to offer help, advice, safety and support in the home through the provision of equipment and or adaptations to ensure safety, maximise mobility and promote independence.

 Children and young people are referred through Compass to await allocation of an OT for assessment.
 Cases that are deemed higher end are put as a priority.
 This is based on our threshold document.
 Referrals can be self-referral from the young person or their family or other professionals or voluntary workers who have the family’s permission to refer the child/young person for support.